 The Company does not practise selective disclosure and price sensitive information is publicly released on an immediate basis where required under the Catalist Rules.
-However, in the event that unpublished material information is inadvertently disclosed to any selected person in the course of the Group's interactions with the investing community, a media release or announcement will be released to the public via SGXNET to disclose and/or address such material information promptly.
+However, in the event that unpublished material information is inadvertently disclosed to any selected person in the course of the Group's interactions with the investing community, a media release or announcement will be released to the public via SGXNET to disclose and/or address such material information.

 The Company welcomes the views of shareholders on matters affecting the Company, whether at shareholders' meetings or on an ad hoc basis.
 At shareholders' meetings, shareholders are given the opportunity to communicate their views and to ask the Directors and Management questions regarding the Group.
-In relation to FY2015, the Company held its annual general meeting in October 2015 for shareholders to share their views and raise queries which were addressed by the Board.
 In addition, the Company has engaged SP Corporate Advisory to address any queries that the investors, analysts, press or public might have on the Company's affairs.
-The investor relations team can be reached at spfoo@spadvisory.com.sq.
+The investor relations team can be reached at spfoo@spadvisory.com.sg.